VENI: Variational Encoder for Natural Illumination: Experiments

 The RENI++ autodecoder architecture hinders uniqueness in the model.
 Two similar images may be initialized with vastly different latent codes, while our model encodes two similar images to similar latent codes by using a variational autoencoder architecture.
 With the small dataset RENI++ uses for training, non-uniqueness is not a significant issue.
 However, with a larger dataset, there are more similar images that are then initialized with different latent codes, decreasing the uniqueness of the model even further.
 This also leads to a decrease in RENI++ performance as dataset size increases, as seen in Table~\ref{tab:dataset_size}.
 While RENI++ performance degrades with an increased dataset size, our model's performance improves with an autoencoder pass and does not degrade as much with optimization.

 We also measure the reconstruction consistency of our model (see Table~\ref{tab:uniqueness_correlation}).
 This metric calculates the correlation coefficients between the error of random latent pairs and the error between their corresponding image reconstructions.
 Following the idea of the latent-data distance constraint by Tran \etal \cite{distgan2018}, it tells us how well latent distance matches perceived distance and is an indicator for latent space uniqueness.
 A higher correlation indicates more uniqueness because a low latent error combined with a low reconstruction error (\ie, a more unique model) results in a higher correlation.
 In contrast, a high latent error combined with a low reconstruction error (\ie, a non-unique model) results in a lower correlation.
+The improved reconstruction quality and more unique latent space of our model enable improvements in downstream applications such as inverse rendering optimization, as shown in Figure~\ref{fig:inverse_rendering}.

-\paragraph{Ablations.} To show that our SO(2)-equivariant extension to Vector Neurons improves upon the default SO(3)-equivariant Vector Neurons, we do an ablation study.
+\textbf{Ablations.} To show that our SO(2)-equivariant extension to Vector Neurons improves upon the default SO(3)-equivariant Vector Neurons, we do an ablation study.
 We compare the performance of Vector Neurons with that of our SO(2)-equivariant extension in the projection layers and the full encoder across a range of latent dimensions $D$ using the mean PSNR.
 For the SO(2)-equivariant transformer, we have to account for the SO(2)-equivariant layers using the invariant axes as additional learnable parameters, by decreasing the inner dimension of the SO(2)-equivariant transformer accordingly.
 Table~\ref{tab:so2_ablations} shows the results of this evaluation.
 The best results are achieved when the SO(2)-equivariant fully connected layers are used only as projection layers.
 Thus, to benefit from reducing the equivariance guarantee from SO(3) to SO(2), it is not necessary to reduce equivariance for the entire model.
 Reducing the equivariance by using SO(2)-equivariant fully connected layers as projection layers is sufficient.

 We also test the losses used over MSE, as well as our pretraining method that uses the converted streetlearn dataset.
 Table~\ref{tab:various_ablations} shows the results for the full autoencoder pass, comparing mean LDR PSNR over various ablations and latent dimensions.
 We include a qualitative comparison of the ablations in the supplementary material.